The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: True Quantifiers of Visual Reception

 \subsection{\texorpdfstring{$CoS$}{CoS}: Curse of Seeing}

 The asymmetric penalty of processing information across different modalities:

 \textbf{Diagnostic Interpretation [RQ3]:} Ideally, $CoS \le 0$.
-If $CoS > 0$, the architecture demonstrates severe semantic inconsistency.
+If $CoS > 0$, the architecture exhibits semantic inconsistency.
 It reveals an asymmetric penalisation of \textit{seeing} rather than \textit{reading} equivalent information (and potentially even lossy).
-A trustworthy world model must treat information symmetrically; $CoS > 0$ proves the model is fundamentally biased against non-textual knowledge extraction.
+A faithful multimodal model should treat semantically equivalent inputs symmetrically; $CoS > 0$ indicates the model is systematically biased against non-textual knowledge extraction.